-Every employer knows that employee engagement leads to a great customer experience and gives superior business results.
-Despite knowing this fact, many organizations neglect this area because they focus on numbers and how to improve, increase their company profit and what helps or benefits the company.
+Employee engagement leads to a great customer experience and gives superior business results.
+Every employer knows that.
+Despite that, many organizations neglect employee engagement activities because they prioritize on numbers and how to improve, increase their company profit and what helps or benefits the company.

-As an employer, keeping your employees engaged is the biggest challenge you face.
-Here are 6 creative ideas that you can use to increase engagement among your employees.
-If it is activities that you want, then check out this post here.
+Therefore, as an employer, keeping your employees engaged is the biggest challenge you can face today.
+Here are 6 creative employee engagement ideas that you can use to increase engagement among your employees.

 1. Encourage Knowledge Sharing

-Create an open sharing space, where the members of all the teams in your organization can share knowledge, new ideas and information about their project.
-To make this fun you can change the theme every month and ask them to share ideas according to the theme.
+Create an open sharing space, where the members of all the teams in your organization can share knowledge, new ideas, and information about their projects.
+In the virtual world today, people cannot connect and gather information on the go, like they used to in the pre-pandemic days.
+So try to jazz up the events.
+To make this fun, you can change the theme every month and ask them to share ideas according to the theme.